NYULibraries/dlts-open-square/README.md

 ## Build

 To build: use the hugo command, with the -e (environment) option, and one of the environments set up in config directory.
 To get the latest remote info, use the ignoreCache flag.
-For example
+For a rebuild that does not require the latest remote assets, omit the ignoreCache flag.
+For example:
   * hugo --ignoreCache -e local
   * hugo --ignoreCache -e dev
   * hugo --ignoreCache -e stage